 It’s not uncommon for the typical SMB user to wear many hats in the office they work in, meaning they spearhead several daily operations such as social media management and general bookkeeping.
 For that reason, even if your business isn’t in the creative field, it’s a good idea to have a graphics card to assist with basic graphics or even videos.

-While it’s nice to be able to buy a PC with the latest desktop with an Intel 9th, or AMD Ryzen third-generation CPU, not every SMB has the budget to get a fully loaded system.
-Stick to your budget and only buy what you need.
-If your workflow involves juggling large files or heavy multitasking, you’ll want to focus on AMD’s third-generation Ryzen, or even Threadripper CPUs, as their multitasking workload support far outstrips the Intel competition.
+While, sure, it would be awesome to purchase a PC with the newest desktop with an Intel 9th or AMD Ryzen third-generation CPU, not every SMB has the cash to get a fully loaded system.
+Always purchase items with your budget in mind, and buy the products you need and can afford.
+For example, if your workload involves switching quickly between large files, or requires a significant amount of multitasking, consider AMD’s third-generation Ryzen or Threadripper CPUs — their multitasking workload is unmatched by Intel competition.